pymc-devs/pymc/docs/source/developer_guide.rst

 not work.
 We can of course wrap 2 functions - one for logp one for dlogp
 - and output a list.
 But that would mean we need to call 2 functions.
 In addition, when we write code using python logic to do bookkeeping when we build our conditional logp.
-Using ``theano.clone``, we always have the input to the Theano function being a 1d vector (instead of a list of RV that each can have very different shape), thus it is very easy to do matrix operation like rotation etc.
+Using ``aesara.clone_replace``, we always have the input to the Aesara function being a 1d vector (instead of a list of RV that each can have very different shape), thus it is very easy to do matrix operation like rotation etc.

 Notes
 ~~~~~

-| The current setup is quite powerful, as the Theano compiled function
+| The current setup is quite powerful, as the Aesara compiled function
   is fairly fast to compile and to call.
 Also, when we are repeatedly
   calling a conditional logp function, external RV only need to reset
   once.
 However, there are still significant overheads when we are
-  passing values between Theano graph and numpy.
+  passing values between Aesara graph and numpy.
 That is the reason we
   often see no advantage in using GPU, because the data is copying
   between GPU and CPU at each function call - and for a small model, the
   result is a slower inference under GPU than CPU.
-| Also, ``theano.clone`` is too convenient (pymc internal joke is that
+| Also, ``aesara.clone_replace`` is too convenient (pymc internal joke is that
   it is like a drug - very addictive).
 If all the operation happens in
   the graph (including the conditioning and setting value), I see no
   need to isolate part of the graph (via graph copying or graph